esphome/esphome-devices/src/docs/devices/Deta-6294HA/index.md

 ## General Notes

-The [DETA 6294HA Outdoor Double Powerpoint](https://detaelectrical.com.au/product/deta-grid-connect-smart-outdoor-double-powerpoint/) is supplied with a WB2S module that ~~requires replacing with a ESP-02S or equivalent module~~ can be reprogrammed to tinytuya OTA using tuya-cloudcutter.
+The [DETA 6294HA Outdoor Double Powerpoint](https://detaelectrical.com.au/product/deta-grid-connect-smart-outdoor-double-powerpoint/) is supplied with a WB2S module that ~~requires replacing with a ESP-02S or equivalent module~~ can be reprogrammed to LibreTiny OTA using tuya-cloudcutter.
 My units had MCU version 1.1.3 but the deta-6920ha-double-touch-outlet-v1.1.4 profile worked to flash kickstart firmware.

 Power measuring uses a HLW8032, CSE7766 compatible protocol at 4800 baud.
 As RX1 pin is used, you must program the device before installing module.